jeffkl/ManagedWimgApi/README.md

 A managed wrapper for the native Windows Imaging API (WIMGAPI).
 The classes and methods are as close to the original API as possible.

 See the [wiki](https://github.com/josemesona/ManagedWimgApi/wiki) for more information.

+# Contributing
+Please read the [Contributing doc](CONTRIBUTING.md) for information on building the code and contributing to the project.